Eugene Goossens (composer): Scandal

 In the early 1950s, Goossens met Rosaleen Norton, the so-called "Witch of Kings Cross".
 Norton was known as an artist of the grotesque and for her interest in the occult and erotica, which Goossens secretly shared.
 They conducted an intense affair, exchanging a number of passionate letters; although Goossens asked Norton to destroy all of them, she kept a bundle hidden behind a sofa.

 In early 1956, Goossens visited Europe, unaware that Sydney police were already in possession of his letters to Norton and photographs of her occult activities, which had been stolen from her flat by Sydney Sun reporter Joe Morris, who had infiltrated her supposed "coven".
 When Goossens returned to Australia on 9 March 1956, he was detained at Sydney Airport, following a tip-off by informants in London; his bags were searched by Customs officials, who found a large amount of what was then considered pornographic material, which included photographs, prints, books, a spool of film, some rubber masks, and sticks of incense.

 Although he was not immediately arrested or charged, Goossens naively agreed to attend a police interview a few days later, where he was confronted with photographs of Norton's "ceremonies" and his letters.
 Faced with the evidence of his affair with Norton – which left him open to the serious charge of "scandalous conduct" – Goossens was forced to plead guilty to the pornography charges.
 He paid a fine of £100; more significantly, the scandal ruined his reputation and forced him to resign from his positions.
 He returned to England in disgrace.

 The scandal was the basis of a novel, Pagan (1990), by Inez Baranay; it also inspired a play, The Devil is a Woman, by Louis Nowra and an opera, Eugene & Roie, by Drew Crawford.
 The scandal is documented in the film The Fall of the House, directed by Geoff Burton.

 Marriages and children

 He was married three times: to Dorothy Millar from 1919 to 1928 (with whom he had three daughters), to pianist Janet Lewis from 1930 to 1944 (two daughters, Sidonie born in 1932 and Renee born in 1940), and to Marjorie Foulkrod from 1946 to 1962 (childless).

 His daughter Renee published an autobiography in 2003, which noted that her mother said her biological father was a Swedish violinist.

-At the end of his life he and his wife lived apart, and he was instead joined by a young pianist from Adelaide, Pamela Main.
+At the end of his life, he and his third wife lived apart, and he was instead joined by a young pianist from Adelaide, Pamela Main.